Credentials: MS in Biomedical Engineering

 Position title: Novartis

 Maria graduated UW Madison in the spring of 2017 with her Masters in Biomedical Engineering.
 She conducted many studies with other lab personnel at the Ashton Lab and served as a mentor to undergraduate students.
-Maria is currently serving as an intern at Novartis.

 Position title: Visiting Scholar

 Ashton Lab Project: Nanoscale Engineering of Biomaterials for hPSC Culture

 Jin Sha described his research as “Patterning surfaces with functional polymers and combining SI-ATRP and click-chemistry to regulate the surface for long-term stem cell culture.”

 Kristen graduated UW Madison in the spring of 2017 with her BS in Chemical Engineering.
 At the Ashton Lab, she studied phrenic motor neuron transplantation into a rodent spinal cord.
 Kristen will attend the University of Minnesota in the fall of 2017 to pursue her PhD in Chemical Engineering.